mwaskom/PyROI/doc/source/extracting_data.rst

 In the code snippets above, you may have noticed that processing method calls were assigned to a variable called ``res``.
-All processing methods return an instance of the RoiResult() class, which holds the command lines used to call external binaries and any information that they returned through the stdout or stderr pipes.
+All processing methods return an instance of the :class:`RoiResult` class, which holds the command lines used to call external binaries and any information that they returned through the stdout or stderr pipes.
 To see this information, simply print the result object::